Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 If you want to use an external SQL database (or you already have a database installed on the management server), you can skip Step 1 and Step 2.

-1. Install the MariaDB SQL database with zypper in mariadb.
+1. Install the MariaDB SQL database:

 2. Start and enable MariaDB:

-management # systemctl enable --now mariadb
+management# systemctl enable --now mariadb

-3. Secure the database with the command mysql_secure_installation.
+3. Secure the database:

-sql > create user 'slurm'@'localhost' identified by 'PASSWORD';
+mysql> create user 'slurm'@'localhost' identified by 'PASSWORD';

-sql > grant all on slurm_acct_db.* TO 'slurm'@'localhost';
+mysql> grant all on slurm_acct_db.* TO 'slurm'@'localhost';

-6. Install the slurmdbd package:
+7. Install the slurmdbd package:

-management # zypper in slurm-slurmdbd
+management# zypper in slurm-slurmdbd

-7. Edit the /etc/slurm/slurmdbd.conf file so that the daemon can access the database.
+8. Edit the /etc/slurm/slurmdbd.conf file so that the daemon can access the database.
 Change the following line to the password that you used in Step 5:

 StoragePass=password